stefanprodan/gh-actions-demo/README.md

 ### Conclusions

 Once GitHub Actions will be general available I expect to see an explosion of custom actions from linting tools to security scanners and bots.
-With a polished UI and the compute power that Azure offers the chances are GitHub Actions will become the go-to platform for CI automation.
+With a polished UI and the compute power that Azure offers, chances are GitHub Actions will become the go-to platform for CI automation.

 ### Getting Help